 invites Member States, Sector Members and other stakeholders to work collaboratively

-1. to consider policies that enable the mobilization of new and emerging technologies pertaining to telecommunications/ICTs such as AI, Big Data, IoT, OTTs and 5G to support sustainable development;
+1. to consider policies that enable the mobilization of new and emerging [digital technologies [that support] pertaining to [relevant to] telecommunications/ICTs] such as AI, Big Data, IoT, OTTs and 5G to support sustainable development];

-2. to consider addressa level playing field how OTTs can promote economic development across the economy, as well as the steps needed to encourage traditional operators to adapt their business models;
+2. [to consider policies and frameworks that [address] [take into account] the evolving business models, and create [a fair and conducive] enabling environment for OTTs and operators to thrive, and for both of them to contribute to promoting economic development across the economy;]

 3. to facilitate innovative access to finance, including through public-private partnership models;

-4. to promote infrastructure sharing models in order to reduce the costs of investment in new and emerging technologies and their applications;
+4. [to promote [voluntary] infrastructure sharing models in order to reduce the costs of investment in new and emerging [digital technologies [that support] [pertaining to] [relevant to] telecomunications/ICTs and their applications;]]

-5. to help ensure that investment is focused not only on the development of new and emerging technologies but also on mobilizing them for sustainable development;
+5. to help ensure that investment is focused not only on the development of new and emerging [digital technologies [that support] [pertaining to] [relevant to] telecommunications/ICTs] but also on mobilizing them for sustainable development;

-6. to promote competition and private sector investment to encourage the continuing growth and adoption of new and emerging technologies that will advance economic growth and opportunities at the national, regional and global levels;
+6. to promote competition and private sector investment to encourage the continuing growth and adoption of new and emerging [digital technologies [that support] [pertaining to] [relevant to] telecommunications/ICTs] that will advance economic growth and opportunities at the national, regional and global levels;

 7. to foster policy environments based on transparency, stability, predictability, and non-discriminatory measures, and the promotion of innovation;